Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong and specific, making it relatively easy to identify the correct answer, but the misinformed clues add a layer of ambiguity and the fake clues are effective in causing misdirection.
-The overall difficulty is moderate, as the player needs to carefully evaluate all clues to choose the correct answer.
-The use of sophisticated language adds to the difficulty.
+**Reasoning:** The clues are well-crafted, providing a good balance of specificity and ambiguity, making the game challenging but not overly difficult.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Word count compliance issues
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments